 Yup, you read that right.
 If there are angles or parts of yourself that you know you don't like, let your photographer know before your brand session.

 We are not here to judge your insecurities.
 We are here to help you create amazing on-brand images that you love.
+While also being honest with you about what is a realistic expectation.

 Third, have fun and show up boldly!
 On the day of your shoot, remember to have fun.